tuwukee/jiggler/README.md

   config[:queues] = [["shippers", 0], ["shipments", 1], ["delivery", 2]]
 end
 ```

+#### IO Event selector

+`IO_EVENT_SELECTOR` is an env variable which allows to specify the event selector used by the Ruby scheduler. \
+On default it uses `Epoll` (`IO_EVENT_SELECTOR=EPoll`). \
+Another available option is `URing` (`IO_EVENT_SELECTOR=URing`).
+Underneath it uses `io_uring` library.
+It is a Linux kernel library that provides a high-performance interface for asynchronous I/O operations.
+It was introduced in Linux kernel version 5.1 and aims to address some of the limitations and scalability issues of the existing AIO (Asynchronous I/O) interface.
+In the future it might bring a lot of performance boost into Ruby fibers world (once `async` project fully adopts it), but at the moment in the most cases its performance is similar to `EPoll`, yet it could give some boost with File IO.

+#### Socketry stack

+The gem allows to use libs from `socketry` stack (https://github.com/socketry) within workers.

+#### Core concepts

 Internally Jiggler server consists of 3 parts: `Manager`, `Poller`, `Monitor`. \
 `Manager` is responsible for workers. \